Facets-cloud/module-development-examples/README.md

     type: "@outputs/<type>"
     providers:
       - <provider_name>
   # Specifies the type of input required by the module.
 This will make var.inputs.<desired input name> available for use in the module.
-The providers section lists the providers required by this input.
+The providers section lists the providers required by this module along with this input.
 For more details, see [exposing_providers.md](exposing_providers.md).

 sample:
   # Sample value for var.instance